railsbridge-boston/cookbook/README.md

 #### MC

-* Re-welcome everyone
+* Welcome everyone
 * Go over the plan for the day
+* Go over any other logistics - e.g. where the bathrooms are, what's off limits (like anything in the venue kitchen), etc.
-* Thank sponsors again
+* Thank sponsors
-* Remind about photography and the red stickers again
+* Remind about photography and the red stickers
 * Have TAs form small groups
 * Announce meals
-* Mention after-party - how to get there, what is covered, who's sponsoring
 * Lead or encourage frequent stretching in between sections
 * Talk about next steps
 * Encourage connecting with TAs and other attendees

-#### After-party

-We offer the first round of drinks and appetizers, which typically costs about
-$700, based on 30-40 of the 80-90 attending.
-Feel free to add another round of drinks or more food as the budget allows.
-We paty for the food and drinks on that day, directly to the bar.